manojpawar94/goprograminghub/_posts/_problemsolving/01-LeetCode-01-Problem-Two-Sum.md

 ```

-Above is an implementation of the "Two Sum" problem in Java.
+The above Java solution is for the "Two Sum" problem.
 It utilizes a HashMap to store encountered numbers along with their indices for efficient lookup.
 The code is quite clear and follows the same logic to achieve O(n) time complexity.
 Here's a breakdown of how the code works:

 1. Create a HashMap called `lookup` to store encountered numbers as keys and their indices as values.
 2. Loop through the array `nums`, using an index to keep track of the current position.